Leticia-maria/Aromaticity-Classification/README.md

 # Aromaticity-Classification
-Attempts to classify Aromatic compunds via images from PubChem
+Attempts to classify Aromatic compounds via images from PubChem